alexkonoplevgmailcom/MeetupDemo/.github/instructions/infra-dev-buildup.instructions.md

 When a user requests to create or update infrastructure:

+1. **Check Docker Environment**
+   - Run `docker ps` to identify running containers
+   - Check for port conflicts with `lsof -i :<port>` or `docker port <container>`
+   - Identify which ports are in use by unrelated containers
+   - Note available port ranges for this project

-1. **Gather Requirements**
+2. **Gather Requirements**
    - What services/components are needed?
    - What are the functional and non-functional requirements?
    - What data sources and external services are involved?
    - What is the expected developer workflow?
+   - Are there specific ports that must be used?

-2. **Review Architecture Documents**
+3. **Review Architecture Documents**
    - Check component specifications in `docs/architecture/components/`
    - Verify NFR alignment in `docs/architecture/nfr/`
    - Understand system design from `docs/architecture/diagrams/`

-3. **Design the Infrastructure**
+4. **Design the Infrastructure**
    - List all services required
    - Identify dependencies and startup order
-   - Plan volumes, networks, and port mappings
+   - Plan volumes, networks, and port mappings with conflict detection
+   - Select alternative ports if defaults are in use
+   - Use project-specific naming for networks and volumes
    - Consider security and best practices

-4. **Create/Update Artifacts**
+5. **Create/Update Artifacts**
-   - Generate/update `docker-compose.yml`
+   - Generate/update `docker-compose.yml` with project naming and custom ports
+   - Set `COMPOSE_PROJECT_NAME` environment variable
    - Create/update `Dockerfile`s where needed
+   - Create `.env` with default ports and settings
-   - Create `.env.example` with all variables
+   - Create `.env.example` with all variables (for committed version)
+   - Create `.env.local.example` showing custom port overrides
    - Create/update scripts in `scripts/`
-   - Add/update documentation
+   - Add/update documentation with port alternatives

-5. **Validate & Verify**
+6. **Validate & Verify**
    - Ensure architecture alignment
+   - Verify no conflicts with existing containers
-   - Test container builds
+   - Test container builds with project isolation
-   - Verify service communication
+   - Verify service communication within project network
    - Check volume and networking setup
+   - Test port customization via `.env.local`
-   - Provide clear setup instructions
+   - Provide clear setup instructions including port options

-6. **Document Thoroughly**
+7. **Document Thoroughly**
    - Usage instructions for `docker-compose up/down`
-   - Port mappings and access URLs
+   - Port mappings and access URLs (default and alternative)
-   - Environment variable requirements
+   - Environment variable requirements and customization
+   - How to detect and resolve port conflicts
    - Troubleshooting common issues
    - Data initialization procedures
+   - Project isolation approach

 ## Documentation Template